Gravity

 4. Clean Up

-You MUST remove the setup files from your install after setup.
-Failing to do so, will let anyone access the setup process.
+You MUST remove the setup files when you have completed the steps above.
+Failing to do so will let anyone access the setup process.

 You can use the cleanup script to automate this for you: